bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:06:51

 Right.
+OK, let's move on to actual Bitcoin case, which is the Samourai devs.

 ## Samourai Wallet arrests and how the mixer worked

-Aaron van Wirdum: 00:06:52
-OK, let's move on to actual Bitcoin case, which is the Samourai devs.

 Sjors Provoost: 00:07:00